836th Air Division: MacDill Air Force Base

-The 836th was activated a second time in July 1962 at MacDill Air Force Base, Florida, when Tactical Air Command (TAC) replaced Strategic Air Command as MacDill's host and the division's 836th Combat Support Group became the base's support organization.
+The 836th was activated a second time in July 1962 at MacDill Air Force Base, Florida, when TAC replaced Strategic Air Command as MacDill's host and the division's 836th Combat Support Group became the base's support organization.
 The 12th Tactical Fighter Wing, which moved to MacDill from Bergstrom Air Force Base, Texas was assigned to the 836th, along with the 15th Tactical Fighter Wing, activated the same day as the division.
 Although these two wings were originally equipped with Republic F-84F Thunderstreak aircraft, by 1964 they became the first two McDonnell F-4 Phantom II wings in the Air Force.

 Initially, the 15th Wing provided logistical support and trained crews for both wings.
 However, it reorganized as a mission capable tactical fighter wing for the Cuban Missile Crisis in October.
 Once the wings began to equip with the Phantom, the 15th Wing resumed the role of training crews on the new fighter.

 In October 1964 the division once again included the Super Sabre in its inventory, when the 31st Tactical Fighter Wing at Homestead Air Force Base, Florida, was assigned.
 This assignment also marked the first time the division was responsible for a wing stationed at another base.
 The division added the 33d Tactical Fighter Wing when that wing activated at Eglin Air Force Base, Florida in April 1965.
 The 836th supervised tests for weapon systems, aircraft armament and munitions, and tactical procedures through the 33d Wing, which included a test support division until December 1967, when its test operations expanded to include a full squadron.

 The division's wings at MacDill began deployments of their Phantoms to the Pacific for combat operations, beginning in December 1964 with the 555th Tactical Fighter Squadron of the 12th Wing.
 Continuing through most of 1965, either the 12th or 15th Wing had one of its squadrons detached for combat operations in Southeast Asia.
 In November 1965, the entire 12th Wing moved to the new base at Cam Ranh Air Base, Vietnam.
 The wing's 557th and 559th Tactical Fighter Squadrons were briefly assigned directly to the division until they could join the wing at Cam Ranh.

 In 1966 the 31st Wing became the second division wing to open operations at a new base in Vietnam when it left Homestead with its F-100s for Tuy Hoa Air Base.
 Its personnel remaining at Homestead were reorganized into the 4531st Tactical Fighter Wing.
 The 4531st began equipping with the Phantom II to prepare for its new mission as an F-4 Replacement Training Unit, although its first replacement class did not start until June 1967 and it would be November 1967 before the wing was able to graduate its first class.
 The wing also operated Lockheed AT-33 T-Birds to conduct the air-to-air portion of replacement training and maintained Piasecki H-21 helicopters to support TAC's Sea Survival School, which moved to Homestead.